An alternative proof for an aperiodic monotile: Introduction

 The proof in \cite{SMKGS:23_1} that it tiles a plane depends on a ``combinatorial'' substitution rule, which differs each time of its application and converges to a geometric substitution rule whose attractors give a limit tiling having fractal boundaries.
 By this combinatorial nature, the proof becomes a little involved.

-Firstly, we give a concrete ``Golden Hex substitution", whose tiles are essentially a regular triangle, a parallelogram and two isosceles trapezoids.
-The consistency of this new rule is shown by giving the explicit transition diagram of all configurations around vertices under the application of the substitution.
-Note that the proof is finished without computer programs, except for the help of computer drawings and readers can easily check it by hands.
-This proves that tilings by Tile $(\sqrt{3}:1)$ do exist.
+In \S \ref{GoldenHex}, we give a concrete ``Golden Hex substitution", whose tiles are essentially regular triangles and parallelograms, but we additionally use approximate `linear' patches to fill gaps in the construction.
+We call these linear patches ``Golden Sturmian Patches", see Figure \ref{GSPDef}.
+Golden Sturmian Patches encode sturmian words of slope $(5-\sqrt{5})/10$.

+We briefly recall sturmian words and central words in \S \ref{Sturm}.
+Central words are special palindromes that appear in sturmian words.
+They form a kind of building block of sturmian words and play an essential role in describing combinatorial properties of sturmian words.
+The consistency of the new substitution rule is shown by an induction, and the proof heavily rely on the property of central words.
+This construction of patch-tiles proves that tilings by Smith Turtle do exist.

-Secondly, we show that all tilings generated by Tile $(\sqrt{3}:1)$ are non-periodic, using a special linear marking; ``Golden Ammann bar".
-We call it GAB in short, see Remark \ref{Ammann}.
+In \S \ref{GoldenAmmann}, we show that all tilings generated by Turtle are non-periodic, using a special linear marking; ``Golden Ammann bar".
+We call it GAB in short.
+Such markings were originally introduced by R.~Ammann to construct a finite set of tiles having aperiodicity \cite{AGS:92,Gruenbaum-Shephard:87,Akiyama:12}.
 The choice $b=\sqrt{3}$ is essential to introduce these Ammann bars to Tile $(b:1)$.
-Our proof requires only several elementary properties of this GAB which are easily checked, and it does not require the meta-tiles or substitution structures found in \cite{SMKGS:23_1}.
+Our proof requires only elementary properties of this GAB that are easily checked, and it does not require the meta-tiles or substitution structures found in \cite{SMKGS:23_1}.

 Tilings produced by Tile $(b:1)$ and the ones by Tile $(c:1)$ are combinatorially equivalent if $b,c\not \in\{0,1,\infty\}$.
 Combining the above discussion, we obtain a simple independent proof of the aperiodicity of Smith Hat tile.